-Dr David James Gill is an Associate Professor in the School of Politics and International Relations, Nottingham, and a Research Associate at the Centre for Financial History, Cambridge.
+David James Gill is a Professor in the School of Politics and International Relations, Nottingham, and a Research Associate at the Centre for Financial History, Cambridge.
 He is a Fellow of the Higher Education Academy and was previously a Fellow of the AHRC Leadership Scheme.
 Prior to his academic career, he spent several years working in London for a management consultancy firm.
 David holds a PhD from the University of Cambridge.

-David teaches modules across a wide range of topics concerning strategy and diplomacy.
+David teaches modules across a wide range of topics concerning international relations and economic history.

 David is currently pursuing two research projects.
-The first considers the political elements of sovereign credit ratings.
-The second investigates strategic relations between Western powers in the… read more
+The first considers the political history of sovereign debt.
+The second investigates relations between Western powers in the Asia-Pacific.